World’s Oceans Face ‘Triple Threat’ of Oxygen Loss, Extreme Heat and Acidification, Study Finds

 The first-of-its-kind study found that many vertical water column-compound extreme events occur in high latitudes and the tropics, last 10 to 30 days and reduce habitable space by as much as 75 percent.

-Global heating, caused primarily by humans burning fossil fuels for energy, has led to compound events in the top 984 feet of the ocean being six times more intense and lasting three times longer than they did in the early 1960s, according to the study, as The Guardian reported.
+Global heating, caused primarily by humans burning for energy, has led to compound events in the top 984 feet of the ocean being six times more intense and lasting three times longer than they did in the early 1960s, according to the study, as The Guardian reported.

 “The impacts of this have already been seen and felt,” said lead author of the study Joel Wong, a researcher with ETH Zürich, as reported by The Guardian.
-“Intense extreme events like these are likely to happen again in the future and will disrupt marine ecosystems and fisheries around the world.”
+“Intense extreme events like these are likely to happen again in the future and will disrupt and fisheries around the world.”

 The study, “Column-Compound Extremes in the Global Ocean,” was published in the journal AGU Advances.